 The Impact on West Berlin

-The fall of the Berlin Wall on November 9, 1989, marked a historic moment.
-It was a result of the peaceful revolution that swept through East Germany.
-The collapse of the wall symbolized the end of the Cold War and paved the way for German reunification in 1990.
+The fall of the Berlin Wall on November, 9th 1989 was a memorable event.
+It was due to the peaceful revolution that had taken place in East Germany.
+The symbol of the wall breakdown represented the opportunity to leave the Cold War and to continue German reunification in 1990.

 Conclusion